 Lavandula (common name Lavender) is a genus of 39 species of flowering plants in the mint family, Lamiaceae.
 Natively, lavender is found in Provence, on the Canary Islands, Cape Verde, southern Europe across to northern and eastern Africa, the Mediterranean, southwest Asia to southeast India.
 Many members of this genus are grown as domesticated for garden and landscape use, for use as culinary herbs, and also commercially for the extraction of their essential oils.

-Lavender flourishes in arid climates.
-In the Mediterranean where the climate is sunny and dry, and in the rocky soil of English gardens.
-Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia) “Hidcote Blue” and “Munstead”.
+An arid climate is ideal for growing lavender; in the Mediterranean, where the weather is sunny and dry, and in the rocky soil of English gardens.
+Two varieties that are hardy enough to grow anywhere are English Lavender (Lavandula angustifolia), “Hidcote Blue,” and “Munstead.”
 It’s always an adventure to try new varieties and see what grows the best with the least amount of time and effort.

 Lavender on the Eastern Shore of Maryland

 Our farm is located on the Eastern Shore of Maryland.
 Over the last ten years, we have tried several different varieties of lavender and have learned that some do much better than others.
 Phenomenal, for example, does not do well in our climate, or where we have placed it.
 Grosso X however, does phenomenally well.

 First, consider the growing conditions.
 Lavender loves dry well-drained soil and full sun.
 As for soil-type, if you want to grow your lavender for its essential oils it is recommended that the soil is lean, chalky, and mostly alkaline in its nature.
 This combination minimizes the risk of root rot from dampness.